B0end/Final-Project-Data-Science/README.md

 ## Yelp

-### Tabla resultante:
+### Resulting Table:

 <p align='center'>
 <img alt="stack" src="src/YelpTable_Análisis de Sentimientos -  Example.png" width="60%">
 </p>

-La descripción de esta tabla es idéntica que la anterior, Google Maps, solo varía de donde se extrajeron los datos; en este caso el dataset de Yelp.
+The description of this table is identical to the previous one, Google Maps, it only varies from where the data was extracted; in this case the Yelp dataset.

-<h3 align="center">Top 5 Estados con mayor cantidad de reviews positivas</h3>
+<h3 align="center">Top 5 States with the most positive reviews</h3>

 <p align='center'>
 <img alt="stack" src="src/YelpPOS.png" width="60%">
 </p>

-<h3 align="center">Top 5 Estados con mayor cantidad de reviews negativas</h3>
+<h3 align="center">Top 5 States with the most negative reviews</h3>

 <p align='center'>
 <img alt="stack" src="src/YelpNEG.png" width="60%">